 - Some options are really categories of options.
 For example, the View Types factor has options such as usage modeling, domain modeling, and so on.
 There are several approaches to usage modeling, including user stories, use cases, usage scenarios, and more.
 There are several approaches to domain modeling, including data modeling, conceptual modeling, and UML class diagramming.

 - Each option has trade offs.
 There is no such thing as a best practice.
 Every practice has advantages and disadvantages.
 Every practice works well in some situations and very poorly in others.
-The DAD book provides detailed advice about the strategies and practices identified by the goal diagrams (which is the primary reason that the printed version of the book is a bit over 500 pages).
+The Choose Your WoW! book provides detailed advice about the strategies and practices identified in the DAD goal diagrams (which is the primary reason that the printed version of the book is a bit over 500 pages).

 - Some options are generally better than others.
 When there is an arrow to the left of the options list it is an indicator that the options towards the top of the list are generally more effective from an agile point of view than the options towards the bottom.
 An interesting implication is that the goal diagrams will often include strategies, such as taking a Big Requirements Up Front (BRUF) approach, that you would prefer to avoid.
 By including a range of options the DA framework helps teams to not only understand that they have choices, but that they may also have strategies available to them that are better than the ones they have currently chosen.

-- Defaults are shown in bold.
+- Potential starting points are shown in bold.
 We recognize that the goal diagrams can be a bit overwhelming at first.
-To help address that we’ve indicated default starting points that are geared towards teams that find themselves in fairly straightforward situations.
+To help address that we’ve indicated potential starting points that are geared towards teams that find themselves in fairly straightforward situations – smallish teams that are near located taking on reasonable complexities.

 The Benefits of a Goal-Driven Approach